neondatabase/autoscaling/ARCHITECTURE.md

 Like the other protocols, relevant types are located in [`pkg/api/types.go`].

 1. On startup, the VM monitor listens for websocket connections on `127.0.0.1:10369`
-2. On startup, the VM informant connects to the monitor via websocket on `127.0.0.1:10369`
+2. On startup, the agent connects to the monitor via websocket on `127.0.0.1:10369/monitor`
-3. The informant then sends a `VersionRange[MonitorProtocolVersion]` with the range of protocols it supports.
+3. The agent then sends a `VersionRange[MonitorProtocolVersion]` with the range of protocols it supports.
 4. The monitor responds with the highest common version between the two.
-If there is no compatible protocol, it returns and error.
+If there is no compatible protocol, it returns an error.
 5. From this point on, either party may initiate a transaction by sending a Message.
 6. The other party responds with the appropriate message, with the same ID attached so that the receiver knows it has received a response.